Sex after hormone therapy for prostate cancer

 Starting to think about other ways to get pleasure will help you on this journey.

 - Gary, 69 year

-Changes like weight gain, breast swelling and hot flushes are common side-effects of hormone therapy.
+Changes like weight gain, breast swelling and hot flashes are common side-effects of hormone therapy.

 There are things that can help:

-wear loose cotton clothing and reduce alcohol – this may help with hot flushes
+wear loose cotton clothing and reduce alcohol – this may help with hot flashes

 being patient with yourself if you do gain weight, as it may take a while to lose the extra weight

 Hormone therapy is likely to cause this tiredness.
 Fatigue can come on quite suddenly and can affect your energy levels, motivation and emotions.

 There are things you can do to help:

 plan your sexual activities ahead, in a part of the day when you have more energy